-This strategy aims to ensure that enough good quality water is available to meet the needs of people, the economy and the environment.
-The strategy includes: Improving implementation of current EU water policy; Increasing the integration of water policy objectives into other relevant policy areas such as agriculture, fisheries, renewable energy, transport and the Cohesion and Structural Funds; and Filling the gaps of the current framework, particularly in relation to the tools needed to increase water efficiency.
+This strategy aims to ensure that enough good quality water is The commitment to available to meet the needs of people, the economy and the conserving biological environment.
+The strategy includes: Improving implementation of diversity must be current EU water policy; Increasing the integration of water policy considered in any objectives into other relevant policy areas such as agriculture, options and the SEA fisheries, renewable energy, transport and the Cohesion and should seek to promote Structural Funds; and Filling the gaps of the current framework, the protection and particularly in relation to the tools needed to increase water efficiency. enhancement of